This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - No included throw lever

 Not much into complex, Christmas tree reticles?
-CT (Crimson Trace) has the mil-variant reticle for you!
+CT (Crimson Trace) has the mil-variant reticle that I really like!
 The MR1-MIL reticle has a .05 center dot and 8 mils of onboard holdover in each direction of the dot.
 It’s in the FFP, easy to see, and is glass etched.

 With 10 brightness settings, it conveniently features incremental ‘off’ positions between each illumination setting.
-Best yet – it’s daylight bright!
+Best yet – it’s daylight bright, seriously, it is.

 From the exposed, 0.1 click turrets to the parallax focus and magnification ring, the knurling is grippy without being aggressive, and there’s enough resistance to get smooth movement without too much ease.